 Smoking poses a threat to nearly every organ in your body, and the eyes are no exception.
-It’s what’s known as a modifiable risk factor, which can be controlled.
+It’s what’s known as a modifiable risk factor, which is a risk factor that can be controlled.
 In simple terms, if you want a better chance at fighting off several long-term diseases, then stop smoking now (easier said than done, I know).

 An example of an unmodifiable risk factor is genetics.
 If a disease such as macular degeneration runs in your family, unfortunately you can’t change that.
 But you CAN control the amount of healthy foods you consume.
 You CAN control how much you exercise.
-And yes, you CAN stop smoking.
+And yes, you CAN stop smoking (with the right approach).

 Eye health risks associated with smoking include:

 - Macular degeneration (3x more likely than a non-smoker)

 - Cataracts (twice as likely as a non-smoker)

 - Dry eye (twice as likely as a non-smoker)

 - Lung Cancer (and sixteen other types of cancer… SIXTEEN!!)

 - Premature aging including wrinkles